 The law doesn't specify which products are considered as unhealthy other than they should follow the classifications of the Mexican Secretary of Health.

 The food industry giants would not have appreciated a clear statement of faulty brands, already hit by recent measures.
 Corporations are more in favor of another approach, one that calls more for personal responsibility, like the parent's, and the promotion of a better food education.

 The food industry also considers that all their efforts put into healthier products would compete with the junk street food anyway.
-The new law aims to reduce these risks even if it doesn’t state where the restrictions will apply.
+The new law aims at reducing these risks even if it doesn't state where the restrictions will apply.

-In front of economic arguments, the OECD estimates Mexican obesity removes 5.5% of the country’s gross domestic product.
+In front of economic arguments, the OECD estimates Mexican obesity removes 5.5 percentage points of the country's gross domestic product.